“Attention shoppers: there’s a sale happening right now — on your phone.”

 It’s also highly interactive content.
 Users who tune in to shopping sessions can leave comments or ask questions, much like on Facebook Live videos.
 Hosts can see comments as they arrive and address them during the live broadcast.
 And when you’re ready to purchase, just click the embedded link in the video and consider yourself checked out.

-For many sellers, live stream shopping is their entire business model.
+For many sellers, livestream shopping is their entire business model.
 Some head to the store to find deals to share with their audience, while others sit in the comfort of their own homes in front of the camera.
-For example, 19-year-old Wang Hao models leggings in her home for hours a day and provides insight as to which pairs are best for sub-zero temperatures.
+For example, 19-year-old Wang Hao modeled leggings in her home for hours a day and provided insight as to which pairs are best for sub-zero temperatures.

 “There are thousands of merchants selling the same thing and it’s difficult to stand out, but [live streaming] lets me engage with viewers and there is a higher chance they will purchase something,” says Hao.